Skip to site content Skip to main menu

 Exceptional Circumstances

-In exceptional circumstances where there is urgent business of the Board or a Committee or Sub-Committee and it is not practicable for an ordinary meeting or a special meeting to be convened the Exceptional Circumstances Committee may deal with the urgent business.
+10. In exceptional circumstances where there is urgent business of the Board or a Committee or Sub-Committee and it is not practicable for a scheduled or additional meeting to be convened, nor appropriate for a decision to be taken by correspondence, the Exceptional Circumstances Committee may deal with the urgent business.

 Chair